What New Jersey’s Grid Modernization Proposal Means for Utilities and DER Integration

 Conclusion

-New Jersey’s grid modernization proposal (PRN 2024-067) sets a clear path for modernizing interconnection processes with transparency, automation, and standardization.
+New Jersey’s grid modernization proposal (PRN 2024-067) is a clear signal that modernizing interconnection processes with transparency and automation will become the standard in the future.
 Utilities that digitize their grid processes now will be best positioned to meet clean energy goals and manage interconnection growth.

 The future of interconnection is digital — and it starts with data.